tenzir/tenzir/web/versioned_docs/version-v4.23/tql2/operators/publish.md

 ### `topic: str (optional)`

 An optional topic for publishing events under.
-If unspecified, the operator publishes events to a global unnamed feed.
+If unspecified, the operator publishes events to the topic `main`.

 ## Examples